robinroy03/RoadmapGPT/README.md

 ## TODO

 - [X] Host the website
-- [ ] A better graph rendering (If you're a js developer and interested, make a PR)
+- [X] ~~A better graph rendering (If you're a js developer and interested, make a PR)~~ Now we have a mermaid.js rendering done.
+But it got this weird rectangle in the graph for some reason.
+Got to fix that.
 - [ ] Improve the backend with better prompts, asking the user to give topics he is familiar with already to make it more customizable.

 ## How to run